Optimal Energy Production

 Physical activity

-There are obvious physical benefits to being active, but increasing movement or activity also decreases symptoms of depression, anxiety, and loneliness and improves mental focus and clarity.
+Physical activity has been linked to wellbeing in numerous ways.
+Regular physical activity is highly correlated with a decreased risk of physical disease and all-cause mortality.
+Increasing movement or activity also decreases symptoms of depression, anxiety, and loneliness and improves mental focus and clarity.

 Nutrition